 Vince: Two things.
 The adoption of design thinking and the right to privacy.

 There’s a consistent trend for businesses to stay competitive by being “innovative.”
 In many cases, new technologies (e.g. IoT, blockchain, artificial intelligence, edge computing) are seen as the springboard to an innovation strategy.
 But that’s like putting the cart before the horse.
 Innovation does not mean adopting new technology.
-It starts with a adopting a different way of thinking.
-That’s hard to swallow for a business full of hierarchy, process, and existing infrastructure.
+It starts with adopting a different way of thinking.
+That’s hard to swallow for a business that is full of hierarchy, process, and existing infrastructure.
 Only when an organization embraces a different way of thinking does technology empower them to be change agents.

 I worked with IDEO — the pioneers of human-centered design and the design thinking approach — at my previous company to accelerate innovation inside corporations.
 The premise behind design thinking is that innovation occurs at the intersection of three factors: human, technology, and economy.
 There’s a great case study on how design thinking helped kids get over their the fear of MRIs.
 Take 5 minutes to read this case study.
 It will inspire you to shift your thinking.

 The other trend that’s exciting to me is the right to privacy.
 GDPR is here and it feels a bit messy and complicated.
 That’s usually the case when an entity attempts to regulate something they don’t fully understand.
 GDPR is a shift for companies to become accountable for user data.
 It’s the most significant development in data protection laws in the past 20 years.
 As more is revealed about how data processors and data controllers manage and collect data, it continues to be clear that consumer data is at risk.
-Big data was the precursor to artificial intelligence, but now we need to catch-up and ask ourselves “should have we been doing that”?
+Big data was the precursor to artificial intelligence, but now we need to catch up and ask ourselves “should have we been doing that”?
 My opinion is that companies should embrace GDPR and be one of the good actors, a company that advocates privacy and the practices that ensure it.
 That’s how you’ll build trust with your customers.